aybeedee/collabo-web-app/README.md

 ## Contributors

 Thanks to these amazing contributors to the collabo web application project.
-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-See [emoji key](https://allcontributors.org/docs/en/emoji-key).
 Contributions of any kind welcome!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <a href="https://github.com/code-collabo/collabo-web-app/graphs/contributors"><img src="https://contrib.rocks/image?repo=code-collabo/collabo-web-app" alt="All the amazing contributors of the Collabo Web App"></a>